department-of-veterans-affairs/va.gov-team/products/ask-va/research/Submit an inquiry/Research plan.md

 ### Research questions

-Understand how submitters expect to answer questions and in which order:
+Understand how submitters expect to answer fields and in which order:

 * Is it clear when you need to authenticate or when it’s optional?
 * Do the form patterns match people’s expectations of how they would answer each question?
 * Are people missing information on any question, page or sequence of pages?
-* Are there too many or too few questions per page?
+* Are there too many or too few fields per page?
 * Is it clear how much longer the form is?
 * Do people understand how to edit their answers on the review page?
 * How long do people expect it to take to submit an inquiry?